-Could daratumumab be re-started if the myeloma becomes MRD positive after previous MRD negativity, but no other signs of "classic" disease progression (see below for definitions)?
+Could daratumumab be restarted if the myeloma becomes MRD positive after previous MRD negativity, but there are no other signs of "classic" disease progression?
+(Refer to definitions that follow.)

-Note: most jurisdictions follow clinical trial definitions for determining whether refractory to treatment for drug funding decisions - i.e., disease progression within 60 days of stopping treatment or progression on any dose, including progression while on maintenance therapy.
-These definitions include:
+Note: Most jurisdictions follow clinical trial definitions for determining whether disease is refractory to treatment for drug funding decisions (i.e., disease progression within 60 days of stopping treatment or progression on any dose, including progression while on maintenance therapy).
+These definitions include the following:

-Patients who experience an increase of 25% from lowest response value in one or more of the following are considered to have progressive disease:
+Patients who experience an increase of 25% from the lowest response value in 1 or more of the following are considered to have progressive disease: